ThiagoPanini/ThiagoPanini/README.md

 I'm a passionate Staff Analytics Engineer with a love for data, technology, and continuous learning.
 My journey blends hands-on engineering, open source contributions, and community engagement.
 I don't spend most of my time coding, but I do enjoy it a lot.
 So this is the place where you can find some of my work and projects.

->[!NOTE]
-> I'm currently rebuilding my GitHub profile, so it may look a bit different than usual.
-I'm working on it to make it more informative and engaging.

 ### Languages and Tools

 <img align="left" alt="Python" width="35px" style="padding-right:10px;" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg"/>